rajivbishwokarma/Vitis-AI-Tutorials/README.md

   ![](files/pictures/AWS4.png)

-## Connecting to Your instance Using SSH
+## Connecting to Your AWS instance Using SSH (skip if running from local machine)

 In the SSH client, such as PuTTy, use the IPv4 Public IP of your instance: